nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 9. Deleting an opening : `delete`

-Accidentally made errors which are too inconvenient to change?
-Ultron makes it easy for you to delete the opening with just one command word.
+Have unwanted openings cluttering up your app?
+Ultron makes it easy for you to delete specific openings that you no longer need.

 Format: `delete INDEX`